gmeadows6/gmeadows6/README.md

 - 👋 Hi, I’m @gmeadows6
 - 👀 I’m interested in ... animals, science, tech
 - 🌱 I’m currently learning ...
 Accessibility
 - 💞️ I’m looking to collaborate on ...
-A project from ineption to completion
+A project from inception to completion
 - 📫 How to reach me ... genmeadows6@gmail.com

 <!---